The-Last-Cookie/secure-networking/tools/pihole/pihole.md

 ## Installation

-Pihole can be installed with `curl -sSL https://install.pi-hole.net | bash`.
+Pihole can be installed with `sudo curl -sSL https://install.pi-hole.net | bash`.

 While installing, note down the web interface password that is shown in the terminal to later access the web interface for the first time.